 2. Implement polyculture practices in your garden

-Polyculture: A variety of plants to each bed or plot of land.
+Polyculture: A variety of plants in each bed or plot of land.

 I began my gardening journey using square foot gardening methods.
 This is the method I continue to practice today.
-One reason why this method is successful is the natural polyculture that results from interplanting several different types of fruits, vegetables, herbs, and flowers within the same bed.
+One reason this method is successful is the natural polyculture that results from interplanting several different types of fruit, vegetables, herbs, and flowers within the same bed.

 How to implement polyculture practices: